 - if you are using legal disclaimers in emails, you need to be sure they are added to each outgoing message (including those sent from mobile devices) for your company to remain compliant,

 - leaving the default Sent from my phone signature when sending emails from mobile phones might be considered unprofessional (learn how to remove these default signatures with CodeTwo Email Signatures for Office 365).

 This article shows how to configure CodeTwo Email Signatures 365 for a specific email signatures usage scenario.
 If you need more basic information, use the links below:

 How to configure the program for this scenario

 In server-side mode, CodeTwo Email Signatures for Office 365 automatically adds signatures to messages sent from all devices – no additional configuration is needed.

-In client-side mode, the program supports Outlook desktop apps for Windows only (Note: a modern add-in that integrates with OWA and Outlook desktop is now available in Office Beta Channel – learn more).
+In client-side mode, the program adds signatures directly to emails typed in Outlook for Windows and Outlook on the web (OWA) only.
 Consider changing the signature mode to combo.
 That way, you can take advantage of server-side signatures when sending messages from other emails clients and from mobile devices.

 Below is a to-do list that will help you make sure your signatures work correctly on all email clients.

 Only server-side signature rules are used to apply signatures to messages sent from all devices.
 When using the program in combo mode, remember to create and configure this type of rule for use in mobile devices (Fig. 1.)

 - When designing a signature template, you need to make sure it will look good on all email clients.
 Use one of the default templates available in the signature templates editor's library (Fig. 2.), which are optimized for mobile devices, or create a new responsive template by following the tips provided in this article.